AnnaPaulish/PCSC_ODE_Solver/README.md

 </div><br/>

 ### Step 3
-Specify the working directory which should be the cloned directory from which doxygen will run using the Select... button. <br/><br/>
+Specify the working directory, which should be the cloned project directory, from which doxygen will run using the *Select...* button. <br/><br/>
 <div style="width:600px">

 ![](readme_images/select_doxygen.PNG)